Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Introduction

-In this work, we answered the above questions \eqref{question1}-\eqref{question4} by using group and graph theoretical approaches.
-In Sec. \ref{foundation}, we provide a classification of all tensor products by introducing five equivalence relations.
-In Sec. \ref{algorithm}, in order to establish an efficient algorithm to compute the canonical form defined in Sec. \ref{foundation}, an elegant mapping from algebraic tensor product to graph is defined.
-By combining the classical backtrack search for permutation groups and the idea of partitions from graph isomorphism algorithms, we provide an efficient algorithm to compute the canonical form of a tensor product and the automorphism group of its associated graph.
-The latter provides detailed information about the permutation symmetry of the resulted tensor.
-Compared to the Butler-Portugal algorithm\cite{BP1,BP2,BP3,BP4} for index canonicalization with respect to permutation symmetries based on finding the doublet coset representatives\cite{Butler}, the present algorithm utilized the concepts of equivalence relation, colorings, and group chains\cite{Polya,Redfield,deBruijn1,deBruijn2}, as well as some graphical ideas and the related graph isomorphism algorithms\cite{PGA1,PGA2,PGA3,nautyTraces}.
-Sec. \ref{results} shows some results for several tensor products presented in quantum chemistry.
+In this work, we answered the questions Q1-Q4 using group and graph theoretical approaches.
+In Sec. \ref{foundation}, we provide a classification of all tensor product expressions by introducing five equivalence relations.
+From the classification theory, the ways for enumerating different tensor product expressions, defining unambiguous canonical form, and computing permutation symmetry group naturally emerge.
+Thus, all the solutions for questions Q1-Q4 can be given.
+However, one still needs efficient algorithms to compute the canonical form defined for Q3 and the permutation symmetry group for $Z^E$ in Q4.
+To this end, we develop a graph-based algorithm in Sec. \ref{algorithm}.
+Inspired by diagrammatic methods in permutation theory\cite{paldus1975} and tensor network diagrams\cite{chan2012low,orus2014practical}, a graphical representation of algebraic tensor product is first defined.
+Then, by combining the classical backtrack search for permutation groups\cite{kreher1998combinatorial,seress2003permutation,holt2005handbook} and the idea of partitions from graph isomorphism algorithms\cite{mckay2014practical,piperno2008search}, we proposed an efficient algorithm to compute the canonical form of a tensor product and the automorphism group of its associated graph.
+The latter can provide detailed information about the permutation symmetry of the resulted tensor.
+Compared with the existing algorithms, our algorithm is more efficient, and in fact, is \emph{polynomial} for the worst case in the Butler-Portugal algorithm.
+At a more abstract level, while the conventional algorithm based on double set representative is more algebraic, the present algorithm is more graphical, which leads to a different framework for future improvements.
+As we will show later, it is more natural and fruitful to think about the canonicalization of tensor product expressions in terms of graphs.
+Those readers who are only interested in Q3 can skip Sec. \ref{foundation} and go directly to Sec. \ref{algorithm} for the graphical canonicalization algorithms, which is largely self-contained.
+Sec. \ref{results} shows some results for several tensor products encountered in quantum chemistry and an example for the worse case in the Butler-Portugal algorithm.
 The conclusion and outlook are presented in Sec. \ref{conclusion}.
+A summary of the notations used in Sec. \ref{foundation} and Sec. \ref{algorithm} is listed in Table \ref{tab:list}.